 The dynamic workplane management provides greater flexibility and ease of use as the workplane is dynamically and automatically orientated as soon as the desired face of a solid is selected during any operation.

-Updates to the faces selection allows matching faces to be selected – it’s now possible to select matching faces by providing specific conditions such as planar, cylindrical and fillet face types, along with radius condition, orientation and colours, to dynamically select similar faces.
+Updates to the faces selection allows matching faces to be selected – it’s now possible to select matching faces by providing specific conditions such as planar, cylindrical and fillet face types, along with radius condition, orientation and colors, to dynamically select similar faces.

 A contextual toolbar on active selection allows users to switch between the contextual functionalities, providing a simpler, more intuitive and rewarding user experience.